5 Javascript and SEO Myths

 • Dynamically-served JavaScript configurations serve the same HTML, but the Javascript is altered based on a URL that identifies the device.

-JavaScript-adaptive configurations take a “whole content,” view of your website, but the other options might be better for your needs.
+JavaScript-adaptive configurations take a “whole content” view of your website, but the other options might be better for your needs.
 If Google is giving you the tools to add Javascript to your mobile device, then you can bet it’s SEO-friendly.

 Myth #5: Only Advanced Developers Can Balance JS and SEO Successfully